adyen-examples/adyen-java-spring-online-payments/checkout-example/_archive/v5/README.md

 **Check the root folder of the repository to use the latest version of Adyen Web/Components 6.x.x**

-# Adyen [Online Payments](https://docs.adyen.com/online-payments) Integration Demo - Advanced Flow
+# Adyen [Online Payments](https://docs.adyen.com/online-payments) Integration Demo - Sessions Flow

-## Description
+# Description

-This repository showcases a PCI-compliant integration of the **Advanced Flow**.
+This repository showcases a PCI-compliant integration of the **Sessions Flow**, the default integration that we recommend for merchants.
 Explore this simplified e-commerce demo to discover the code, libraries and configuration you need to enable various payment options in your checkout experience.

 It includes a **Java + Spring Boot + Thymeleaf** application that supports [Adyen Drop-in and Components](https://docs.adyen.com/online-payments/build-your-integration)
 (ACH, Alipay, Cards, Dotpay, iDEAL, Klarna, PayPal, etc..) using the Adyen's API Library for Java ([GitHub](https://github.com/Adyen/adyen-java-api-library)).

 > **Note:**
-For a simpler flow using `/sessions`, check out the demo in the [`checkout-example`](../checkout-example) folder.
+For a three-steps [advanced use case](https://docs.adyen.com/online-payments/build-your-integration/additional-use-cases/) check out the **Advanced Flow** demo in the [`checkout-example-advanced`](../checkout-example-advanced) folder.

 ![Card checkout demo](src/main/resources/static/images/cardcheckout.gif)